berkaysahiin/SE464/README.md

 - The model is trained with TrainingArguments and Trainer from the Transformers library.

 - Metrics such as F1 score, ROC AUC, and accuracy are used to evaluate the model's performance on the test set.

-## Development Environment

-- Python version: 3.8.5
-- Streamlit version: 1.2.0
-- Transformers version: (Specify the version you used for fine-tuning)